NeuralDataMind/RealTime-Scrap-Classifier/README.md

+### **1. Final Project Structure**
 # Real-Time Scrap Classifier & Robotic Pick Simulation

 **Submission for the Computer Vision Engineer Intern Assignment.**

 This project simulates an industrial AI vision pipeline for a scrap sorting system.
-It uses a custom-trained YOLOv8 model to perform real-time detection and classification of various scrap materials from a live video stream.
-The final application is a web-based dashboard that displays the live feed, overlays detections, and shows real-time statistics.
+It uses a custom-trained YOLOv8 model to perform real-time detection of various scrap materials.
+The final application is an interactive web dashboard built with Streamlit that provides a live webcam feed for detection and a feature to test single images.

 ---